polkadot-developers/substrate-developer-hub.github.io/docs/conceptual/core/storage.md

 Substrate also provides an API to generate new child tries with their own root hashes that can be used in the runtime.

-Child tries are identical to main state trie, except their root is stored and updated in the main trie instead of the block header.
+Child tries are identical to the main state trie, except that a child trie's root is stored and updated in the main trie instead of the block header.
 Since their headers are a part of the main state trie, it is still easy to verify the complete node state when it includes child tries.